 Twilio is a software and cloud-based communications platform that enables the rapid build and deploy of powerful, flexible business communications solutions.

 For more info check out their website and if you have any question please contact Brent Schooley email@example.com.

-The main CocoaHeads presentation-style meeting is the second Thursday of every month.
-We also hold a Side Project Saturday event the last Saturday of the month.
+The main presentation-style meeting is the second Thursday of every month.
+We also hold a Side Project Saturday events as well as educational workshops.
 For more on our events see our Meetup page:

 We are always looking for feedback and suggestions on what topics to discuss at our meetings.
 Please reach out if you have any comments.

 Group website: http://phillycocoa.orgRead More

 This post is a weekly review of PhillyCocoa Slack for those who want a quick recap of what’s happening in the community.
 (Please send feedback if you find this type of post useful.)

 @parrots shared a link about app pricing http://blog.helftone.com/sustainable-indie-software/

 @blackfrog summarized his feelings: “I think the general point is that you need to charge what’s appropriate to your software within market tolerances.”

 @zorn gives some advice on how to build products for an audience: “Other thing to keep in mind is: it’s way easier to convince 5 people to buy your software than 10 or 20 people — don’t go generic, build a very opinionated product that solves real problems, find people who like your opinion and will pay for it ..”